spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

-You can save an array in disk too, in a file with npy extension, by clicking the option on this menu.
+You can even save an array to a ``.npy`` file by simply clicking the appropriate option, which can later be loaded by Spyder or in your code via `numpy.load()`.

 .. image:: images/variable_explorer/variable-explorer-contextmenu-array.png
    :align: center